syhrz/kubernetes-tutorial/docs/02-setting-k8s-virtual-machine.md

 sudo hostnamectl set-hostname k8s-master
 ```

-And for example we can set for the agent
+And for example we can set for the k8s-agent

 ```bash
 sudo hostnamectl set-hostname k8s-agent